-A plurality of Internet Protocol (IP) capable PDA/GPS devices each having ACS application programs and databases provides a communication network in conjunction with a remote Server that provides the ability to: a) establish an ad hoc network of devices so that the devices can either broadcast to a group or selectively transmit to each of the other; each PDA/GPS phone starts by requesting access to the Server and identifying a mutually agreed to network name and password and once granted, reports its GPS position and status; the Server then routes the data to all signed on network participants so that each of the devices exchange location, status and other information; (b) force the received information to the recipient's display and enable the recipient to acquire additional information by touching the display screen at a remote phone's location on the PDA display; (c) make calls to or send data to remote phones by touching their display symbols and selecting the appropriate soft switch; (d) layer a sufficient number of soft switches or buttons on the PDA display to perform the above functions without overlaying the map; and (e) allow a polling mode in each cell phone that permits a user to contact other cell phone users that have a common interest or relationship with a password and identifier for communication and to establish quickly a temporary ad hoc network especially in an emergency.
+A plurality of Internet Protocol (IP) capable PDA/GPS devices each having ACS application programs and databases provides a communication network in conjunction with a remote Server that provides the ability to: a) establish an ad hoc network of devices so that the devices can either broadcast to a group or selectively transmit to each of the other: each PDA/GPS phone starts by requesting access to the Server and identifying a mutually agreed to network name and password and once granted, reports its GPS position and status; the Server then routes the data to all signed on network participants so that each of the devices exchange location, status and other information; (b) force the received information to the recipient's display and enable the recipient to acquire additional information by touching the display screen at a remote phone's location on the PDA display; (c) make calls to or send data to remote phones by touching their display symbols and selecting the appropriate soft switch; (d) layer a sufficient number of soft switches or buttons on the 60 PDA display to perform the above functions without overlaying the map; and (e) allow a polling mode in each cell phone that permits a user to contact other cell phone users that have a common interest or relationship with a password and identifier for communication and to establish quickly a temporary ad hoc network especially in an emergency.

-A communication Server acts as a forwarder for IP communications between any combination of cell phone/PDA users and/or PC based users.
+A communication Server acts as a forwarder for IP communications between any combination of cell phone/PDA 25 users and/or PC based users.
 Network participant location, identity and status messages are sent to the Server by each user.
 Network participant entered tracks are also sent to the Server.
-Because this network participant location and track data is of interest to all the network participants, the Server forwards the data received from one participant to all other participants, causing their displays automatically, without any operator action, to display the received information, thus providing the information necessary for all network participants to know the identity, location and status of all other network participants.
+Because this network participant location and track data is of interest to all the network participants, the Server 5 forwards the data received from one participant to all other participants, causing their displays automatically, without any operator action, to display the received information, thus providing the information necessary for all network participants to know the identity, location and status of all other 10 network participants.

-The Server also acts as a forwarder of data addressed from one participant to one or more addressed participants, thus permitting the transmission of free text, preformatted messages, photographs, video, Email and Uniform Resource Locator (URL) data from one network participant to other selected network participants.
+The Server also acts as a forwarder of data addressed from one participant to one or more addressed participants, thus permitting the transmission of free text, preformatted messages, photographs, video, Email and Uniform Resource 15 Locator (URL) data from one network participant to other selected network participants.
+Since the Server knows the IP addresses of each of the network participants, it can establish a PTT network that corresponds to the ACS network.
+One of the Matrix soft switches is designated as the PTT soft switch 20 and when held down causes a message to be sent to the Server that causes the Server to forward the VoIP encoded voice to all others on the network.
+When receiving and processing the VoIP encoded voice data, the other ACS network participants are precluded from activating their PTT function.

-The above functions can also be accomplished using peer 5 to peer WiFi, WiMax or other peer to peer communications.
+The above functions can also be accomplished using peer to peer WiFi, WiMax or other peer to peer communications.
 However, for use with cellular communications and to assure the level of security that cell phone companies require, a centralized static IP routable Server is used.

-The IP Server also fills another role of being a database 10 from which data can be requested by network participants (i.e. maps, satellite images, and the like) or can be pushed to network participants (i.e. symbology and soft switch changes, and the like).
-The Server is used to establish an ad hoc network within certain groups using an ad hoc event name 15 and password.
+The IP Server also fills another role of being a database from which data can be requested by network participants (i.e. maps, satellite images, and the like) or can be pushed to network participants (i.e. symbology and soft switch changes, and the like).
+The Server is used to establish an ad 35 hoc network within certain groups using an ad hoc event name and password.